meinjam/meinjam/README.md

 ### Hi! 👋 I'm [Injamamul Haque][website]

-## I'm a Tech Lover and Full Stack Developer!!
+## I'm a Full Stack Developer!!
-- 👯 A technology enthusiast who loves to explore new technologies.
+- 👯 A tech lover and enthusiast who loves to explore new technologies.
 - 🌱 I’m currently learning everything.

 ### Connect with me: